 Some cancers and other diseases can run in families.
 Your care team will ask about the health history of family members who are blood relatives.
 This information is called a family history.
-Ask family members on both sides of your family about their health issues like heart disease, cancer, and diabetes, and at what age they were diagnosed.
-It's important to know the specific type of cancer, or where the cancer started, and if it is in multiple locations, and if they had genetic testing.
+Ask all family members about their health issues like heart disease, cancer, and diabetes, and at what age they were diagnosed.
+It's important to know the specific type of cancer, or where the cancer started, if it is in multiple locations, and if they had genetic testing.